victoriaguo27/CS3/README.md

 In order to ensure that you're on the right track, a folder containing outputs has been given to you to validate your steps along the way.

 ## References
 The Reference file will direct you to two papers that highlight the importance of analyzing consumer sentiments, in order for you to have a better understanding of the case study.
-The final link will give you a push in the right direction to start your code.
+The final link will give you a push in the right direction to start your analysis.